-- 4 tablespoons water or as needed (see note)
+- 4 tablespoons water or as needed (see note 1)

 Optional for serving:

-- Chopped pecans, toasted if desired (see note)
+- ¼ cup chopped pecans toasted if desired (see note 2)

 Prepare roasted pumpkin:

-- In the meantime, whisk tahini, apple cider vinegar, maple syrup, cumin, coriander, turmeric, ginger, cinnamon, salt, and pepper.
+- While the pumpkin in roasting, whisk tahini, cider vinegar, maple syrup, turmeric, ginger, cinnamon, salt, and pepper.

-- Gradually whisk in water one tablespoon at a time until sauce is thin enough to pour and desired consistency is reached.
+- Gradually whisk in water one tablespoon at a time until sauce reaches desired consistency.
+It should be smooth and pourable.

 - Transfer roasted pumpkin wedges to a serving dish.
 Drizzle with tahini sauce and top with pecans, pomegranate arils, cilantro, and mint if desired.